About PSIR Subject

 Answering PSIR Questions.

-Most important thing while answering questions is, the interpretation of question.
-Half battle is won in understanding questions properly.
-Unless you understand what is being asked, there is every chance of writing something else, which may be connected to topic, well written, but not worthy of marks.
+The most important thing while answering questions is the interpretation of the question.
+The half battle is won just in understanding the question.
+Unless you understand what is being asked, there is every chance of writing something else, which may be connected to the topic, well written, but not worthy of marks.

 Answer language should be simple in communication.
 But not at the cost of discipline jargons like proliferation, deterrence, security dilemma etc. A golden rule to study Political Science and International Relations (PSIR) is to read less and think more.
-Have independent thinking, try to see the relevance of ideas mentioned, historical, contemporary examples to assist/question the theories, potential flaws in the ideas proposed etc. You can also comment your opinions below each post and engage in healthy debate and discussion.
+Have independent thinking, try to see the relevance of ideas mentioned, historical, contemporary examples to assist/question the theories, potential flaws in the ideas proposed etc. We recommend that you express your opinions below each post and engage in healthy debate and discussion.
 When we express ourselves, it helps us to strengthen our own concepts & get rid of wrong notions we develop.